Hallux Valgus Treatment: Bunions

 Your doctor may order X-rays to help determine the extent of damage and deformity of the toe joints.

-Surgical Treatment of Bunions
+Surgical Treatment of Hallux Valgus

 Hallux valgus is a condition that is treated with excellent outcomes using minimally invasive techniques.
 There are many surgical options to treat a bunion but the common goal is to realign the joint, correct the deformity, and to relieve pain and discomfort.
 Your surgeon will discuss the different options available to you and a plan specific to your foot will be agreed upon before your surgery.